What is hydrocephalus?

 The shunt usually runs behind your baby’s ear.
 The tubing goes under your baby’s skin

-to the abdomen, heart, or lung.
-Your baby's doctor will decide the drainage location.
+to the belly (abdomen), heart, or lung.
+Your baby's healthcare provider will decide

-This will be based on your baby’s condition, age, and other factors.
-The abdomen is
+the drainage location.
+This will be based on your baby’s condition, age, and other

 What are the complications from the shunts or surgery for hydrocephalus?